semmelsamu/router/README.md

 # Router

+> This Readme is outdated, i will update it soon.
 > This router lets you create custom urls for your website, automatically creates a sitemap and lets you scale images via the url.

 ## Requirements